 How do people evaluate their social worth?
 Why do some people form new relationships easily while others struggle?
 How do people cope with self-threats like rejection and social stigma?
 Can people unlearn internalized stigma?
 Researchers in the Self and Well-Being Lab (SWELL) use social-psychological science to answer these and other important questions about the ways in which important aspects of the self – like self-esteem, self-concept, and identity – shape, and are shaped by, people’s close relationships and the communities to which they belong.
 SWELL researchers also seek to identify, and help people to overcome, social-psychological barriers to health and well-being.

-Danu Anthony Stinson, PhD, is the Lab Director of SWELL and a faculty member in the Department of Psychology at the University of Victoria, located on the beautiful Vancouver Island in British Columbia, Canada.
+Danu Anthony Stinson, PhD, is the Lab Director of SWELL and a Professor in the Department of Psychology at the University of Victoria, located on the beautiful Vancouver Island in British Columbia, Canada.